GoddeerisEdouard/UGentAutoLogin/README.md

 # UGent Auto Login Extension
 ![Extension icon](icons/icon.png)
 **Why does this exist?**
-you reopen your browser and notice you have to log in to all [Ufora-related tabs](#auto-login-screens) again.
+you reopen your browser and notice you have to log in to all Ugent-related tabs again.
 This automates clicking "login" on every [login screen](#auto-login-screens).
 This happens in the background, the extension **will not** move your mouse.